 Teachers may assign detention for each tardy.
 Continued excessive tardies may result in further disciplinary action.
+Three tardies will be equivalent to one unexcused absence in a class.

 Excused absence: An absence from class or school for a reason which the school considers appropriate and for which the parent or guardian has given approval shall be considered an excused absence.